sanu151/Mongo-DB/README.md

 * **Support:** Find support resources, including FAQs and contact information.

-MongoDB is a popular open-source NoSQL database known for its flexibility and scalability.
-Here's a breakdown:
+**MongoDB is a popular open-source NoSQL database known for its flexibility and scalability.**

 **Key Characteristics:**